MuratovAS/grapheneos-magisk/README.md

 A small project implementing an update server for `GrapheneOS` with support for `Magisk`.
 Based on `avbroot`.

+!!!
+At the moment, it can only be used as a repository of modified roms.
+Updating via the standard app is not possible.
+The problem arose from the inability to apply `avbroot` to `$ID-incremental-2023021000-2023022300.zip`

 How it works:
 - Generate certificates (first run)
 - Download the latest `OTA ROM` for the given device ID (scheduled)